jsonnet-libs/k8s/README.md

 $ make configure
 ```

 That is it, commit the changes to a branch and make a PR to get things rolling.
-A
-jsonnet-libs community member should be able to execute the Terraform to create the
+The CI
-corresponding repository and CI should take care of the rest.
+should take care of the rest.

 ## Customizing